 General

-Energinet owns the Register of Players Relations in which all Players relations between play-ers must be registered in order to operate in the Danish Gas System.
+In order to operate the Danish Gas System, the Players must keep Energinet informed about Master Data and the status of relations between Players.

-All communication concerning the Register of Players Relations must be sent to gasinfo@energinet.dk.
+All communication concerning Player Relations must be sent to gasinfo@energinet.dk.

 Master Data

-A new Player, requesting registration in the Register of Relations, must send its Master Data to Energinet, gasinfo@energinet.dk, using the template made available on Energinet s website.

 Registration of new Players in Energinet’s system is made based on the Master Data given in the applicable Framework Agreement.

 All Players are obliged to notify Energinet on an on-going basis of any updates to their Master Data.
-Updates of Master Data must be sent to Energinet no later than 3 Gas Days before they take effect.
-The Players must also Energinet notifyies the Distribution Company/Network Owner accordingly.
+Updates of Master Data must be sent to Energinet no later than 5 Gas Days before they take effect.
+The Players must also notify the Distribution Company/Network Owner accordingly.

-Notwithstanding the above, the first time a Shipper, Gas Supplier or Biomethane Seller sends Master Data to the Register of Players, he must do so at least 13 Business Days before the first Gas Day from which the Master Data are to apply.
+Notwithstanding the above, the first time a Shipper, Gas Supplier or Biomethane Seller enter into a Framework Agreement with Energinet and thereby inform Energinet about Master Data, other deadlines apply.

 Any request for the registration of new Master Data not received by the relevant deadline must be met by Energinet as soon as possible.